open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/bellapps.md

 ![Burka Avenger Upload](/ll_CC/pages/uploads/images/burkaavengerupload.png)

-Fill out the information, although as we are just doing this as a test, accuracy is not very important.
+Fill out the information, although as we are just doing this as a test, accuracy of information/source of content is not very important.
 Just be sure to put something, even if it is your name (as I have done).
-The important thing is that you have something in all of the drop-down menus are filled out and you ensure that for `Open` you switch it to the correct format (PDF, mp3, or mp4).
+The important thing is that you have something in all of the drop-down menus and you ensure that for `Open` you switch it to the correct format (PDF, mp3, or mp4).
 Then click `Save`.
 You have now uploaded the resource.
 I suggest finding it and making sure that you can open it to double check.
 Continue with all three resources.

 Please then send your screenshot of your community configurations (from earlier when you were submitting configurations) to [our chat](https://gitter.im/open-learning-exchange/chat).
 Dogi and I will then set the configurations from the nation side so it will be connected to viBeLL.